bomatson/sandhill-road/README.md

 ## Acknowledgments

-- Inspired by Oregon Trail and startup life
+- Inspired by Oregon Trail and the incredible adventures of Nick Julian and Bobby
-- Built with Node.js, TypeScript, and Inquirer
 - Built with Node.js, TypeScript, and Inquirer